varabyte/kobweb/README.md

 * The live reloading flow is pretty nice, and you'll miss it when you switch to projects that don't have it.
 * It supports generating pages from Markdown that can reference your Composable code.
 * While it's not quite server-side rendering, you can export static pages which will get hydrated on load.
+* A huge range of CSS properties are supported, along with support for style variables and animations.
-* You can use the `Modifier` builder for a growing number of css properties.
+* * You can use the `Modifier` builder for a significant number of css properties.
 * Silk components are color mode aware and support responsive behavior.
 * There are quite a few widgets available, and it's easy to create your own.
-* A huge range of CSS properties are supported, along with support for style variables and animations.

 However, there's always more to do.